blocklet/blocklet-site/developer/docs/pages/concept/component/index.zh.md

 ---
-title: Blocklet Componentition
+title: Blocklet Composition
-description: Blocklet Componentition
+description: Blocklet Composition
 layout: documentation
 ---

-能不能重复挂载，进程模型
+How are blocklets composed together.

+- Backend
+  - Each component has its own process and lifecycle
+  - Each component is mounted to a different routing prefix
+- Frontend
+  - Navigation
+    - Header
+    - Footer
+    - Dashboard
+  - UI Components